danneu/speed-reader/README.md

 (listen! (by-id "scrub") :change #(go (>! c [:scrub (-> % target value int)])))
 ```

-Right now the iterator calls an `update-ui` each loop that violates the above premise, so I'm thinking of adding a second channel to the iterator for iterator's output.
+Right now the iterator calls an `update-ui` function each loop that violates the above premise, so I'm thinking of adding a second channel to the iterator to communicate back to the UI layer.

 ``` clojure
 (defn iterator [text]